-The WLAN Device can be configured to establish wireless network connectivity using one of the following tools:

-- Intel PROSet Software The Intel PROSet Software allows for multiple profile setup and supports automatic profile switching.
-Support for most industry standard security solutions is contained in this software. - Atheros Client Utility The Atheros Client Utility software allows for multiple profile setups and supports automatic profile switching.
-Support for most industry standard security solutions is contained in this software.
+The WLAN Device can be configured to establish wireless network connectivity using the Atheros Client Utility software.
+The Atheros Client Utility software allows for multiple profile setups and supports automatic profile switching.
+Support for most industry standard security solutions, as well as Cisco Compatible Extensions (CCX), is contained in this software.